AutomationPanda/applitools-cbt-20211216/README.md

 ## Abstract

-As organizations double down on digital, the concept of quality has evolved from “does it work” to “is it the best experience” — but the race to deliver innovation to market faster than the competition is causing challenges for software teams.
+As organizations double down on digital, the concept of quality has evolved from "does it work" to "is it the best experience" — but the race to deliver innovation to market faster than the competition is causing challenges for software teams.

 More frequent releases multiplied by an explosion of device/browser combinations and increased application complexity